mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 One of the things I've been searching for without success is a "hat" for my rack.
 The top of my rack is just open space.

 I'd love to find a top that fits securely into the open space on top of my rack and lets me store things on it.
-It would be convenient extra storage if I could find something sturdy and easy to remove, but I can't find anything like that.

-If you know a solution to this, let me know, and I'll update the post.
+If you know a solution to this, let me know.

 ## Avoiding mistakes I made